 Placing the light source and the illuminated area outside the virtual space causes parallax inconsistencies due to clipping and missing images.
-It is best to place the light source and the illuminated area within the virtual space of a rectangular parallelepiped (SR display view space).
+It is best to place the light source and the illuminated area within the virtual space of a rectangular parallelepiped (Spatial Reality Display view space).
 If they don't fit into the virtual space, use Vignette or other methods to make the disparity disappear naturally.

 If you use a lot of expressions like this that seem to suddenly appear out of space, as if there is nothing there that should be there, it may cause a sense of discomfort, and some people may lose the three-dimensional effect.

 Spatial Reality Display creates a natural three-dimensional image by dividing an image with parallax between the left and right eyes.
 However, when objects with a large difference in color or brightness are placed in front and behind, a double image ghost-like effect may occur in rare cases.
 This phenomenon is called crosstalk.
 When this happens, the three-dimensional effect is lost, so try to avoid this phenomenon in your content as much as possible.

 If this crosstalk is caused by a large difference in luminance or saturation between materials, you can reduce the difference in luminance or saturation of reduce the contrast difference between objects by arranging and setting virtual lighting in space.

 If crosstalk is noticeable, please turn on the crosstalk correction function of Spatial Reality Display SDK to improve the symptoms.